Is the program available to students who are not U.S. citizens?

 How many positions are available?

-There are nine undergraduate and three high school positions available.
+There are eight undergraduate and two high school positions available.

 Some exceptional applicants who do not make the initial cut will be notified of their placement on a waiting list, and may be offered a position at a later date should one become available.